davidawad/davidawad.github.io/_posts/2018-04-20-field-equations.md

 </div>

-Now if you're anything like me, you're probably wondering where the hell we even are anymore.
+So... what does that really mean?
-Like most physics courses, we've barely said anything about physics for about 10 minutes, and all we have is some cool looking math to show for it!
+Like most physics courses, we've barely said anything about physics for about 10 minutes and spent the majority of our time doing derivations.
+All we have is some cool looking math to show for it!

-Let's look back at pythagoras just one more time.
+To understand what the metric tensor _is_ let's look at the original sinetist (heh), pimp daddy pythagoras just one more time.

 <div style="text-align:center"><img src ="{{ site.baseurl }}public/img/relativity/ex_3.png"/></div>